awsdocs/amazon-s3-developer-guide/doc_source/transfer-acceleration.md

 + The name of the bucket used for Transfer Acceleration must be DNS\-compliant and must not contain periods \("\."\)\.
 + Transfer Acceleration must be enabled on the bucket\.
 After enabling Transfer Acceleration on a bucket it might take up to 20 minutes before the data transfer speed to the bucket increases\.
 + To access the bucket that is enabled for Transfer Acceleration, you must use the endpoint `bucketname.s3-accelerate.amazonaws.com`\. or the dual\-stack endpoint `bucketname.s3-accelerate.dualstack.amazonaws.com` to connect to the enabled bucket over IPv6\.
 + You must be the bucket owner to set the transfer acceleration state\.
 The bucket owner can assign permissions to other users to allow them to set the acceleration state on a bucket\.
 The `s3:PutAccelerateConfiguration` permission permits users to enable or disable Transfer Acceleration on a bucket\.
-The `s3:GetAccelerateConfiguration` permission permits users to return the Transfer Acceleration state of a bucket, which is either `Enabled` or `Suspended.` For more information about these permissions, see [Permissions Related to Bucket Subresource Operations](using-with-s3-actions.md#using-with-s3-actions-related-to-bucket-subresources) and [Identity and Access Management in Amazon S3](s3-access-control.md)\.
+The `s3:GetAccelerateConfiguration` permission permits users to return the Transfer Acceleration state of a bucket, which is either `Enabled` or `Suspended.` For more information about these permissions, see [Example — Bucket Subresource Operations](using-with-s3-actions.md#using-with-s3-actions-related-to-bucket-subresources) and [Identity and Access Management in Amazon S3](s3-access-control.md)\.

 ### More Info<a name="transfer-acceleration-moreinfo"></a>
 + [GET Bucket accelerate](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGETaccelerate.html)